smolsuryansh/stockprediction/README.md

 # stockprediction
-this is a stock prediction system that predicts the prices of shares of a particular company
+This is a stock prediction system that predicts the prices of shares of a particular company Part of my internship